imsoulfly/local_hex_repo/README.md

 ## Features

-* Hosting Elixir private libraries
+* Hosting your private Elixir libraries (also Erlang libraries)
 * Publishing packages and their documentation
-* Functionial HEX API to provide you private libraries for your apps
+* Functionial HEX API to provide your private libraries for your apps
-* Different storage adapter for local filesystem or S3
+* Various storage adapter for local filesystem or S3
 * Web UI listing all available libraries/version
 * Web UI also renders the documentation for your Elixir libraries
+* Simple phoenix app which is simple to run or deploy

 ## Planned Features